genostats/Fantasio/vignettes/Fantasio.Rmd

 This function will creates 5 submaps, all the parameters can be modified (use args(makeAllSubmapsByHotspots) for more informations).

-The variable submaps becomes an list.submaps object, you can watch the different elements of it with :
+The variable submaps becomes an submapsList object, you can watch the different elements of it with :

     str(F1) #careful it can become huge depending on your data sizes